Nikkelodeons/quest_submissions/README.md

           - No we want to control who has the authority to mint an NFT from the contract so we can add a resource to restrict access to the createNFT function

       - Idea #2: If we want to read information about our NFTs inside our Collection, right now we have to take it out of the Collection to do so.
 Is this good?
+          - No we can add a function to read it instead, ie. borrow

 ## Chapter 4 - Day 4